heartcombo/simple_form/README.md

 So instead of a checkbox for the *accepts* attribute, you'll have a pair of radio buttons with yes/no labels and a text area instead of a text field for the description.
 You can also render boolean attributes using `as: :select` to show a dropdown.
+You can also render text attributes as regular `type="text"` inputs instead of the default `textarea` inputs by passing `as: :string`.

 It is also possible to give the `:disabled` option to **SimpleForm**, and it'll automatically mark the wrapper as disabled with a css class, so you can style labels, hints and other components inside